markdaniel1982/MD82-P4/README.md

 | Delete User Comments | Comment deleted successfully | Pass |
 | Delete Blog Post | Post deleted successfully | Pass |

-<sup>(1)</sup> - While testing the ability to edit posts (Limited to Admin only), I had a problem when editing the title and slug of the post. this was due to the URL not being able to find the slug of the post to route it after the edit.
+<sup>(1)</sup> - While testing the ability to edit posts (Limited to Admin only), I had a problem when editing the title and slug of the post.
+This was due to the URL not being able to find the original slug of the post (because it had been changed during the edit) to route it after the editing was complete.
 At this stage, I felt the easiest fix was to remove the ability to edit the post title and slug in the browser, but this functionality is still available via the django admin panel.

-### User
+## User

 | TEST | OUTCOME | PASS/FAIL|
 |:---:|:---:|:---:|